-- Credit issues: If your spouse had credit issues, you could still be saddled with a portion of their debt.
+- Credit issues: If your spouse had credit issues, you could still be saddled with a portion of his debt.

 Of course, depending on whether someone is required to pay child support or alimony, that amount could increase substantially.
 Further, the costs could stick around for years to come.

-There’s no doubt that divorce statistics are high, but after looking at how much the entire process could cost, it’s no wonder that many couples choose not to make their decision legal.
+There’s no doubt that divorce statistics are high, but after looking at how much the entire process could cost, it’s no wonder that many couples choose not to make their decisions legal.

 In fact, a new term has been coined for those who would like a divorce, but can’t afford it.
-It’s called the “nondivorce.”
+These individuals settle for what’s called a nondivorce.
 A few in this situation are able to separate into different households, but most live under one roof as passionless roommates.

-Of course, the pros of this arrangement include avoiding excessive divorce fees and taking on two separate households.
-However, the cons are often more detrimental in that they confuse the children who watch their parents engage a loveless partnership and it prevents the parents from being able to move on to new, meaningful relationships.
+Of course, the pros of this arrangement include avoiding excessive divorce fees and the costs of taking on two separate households.
+However, the cons are often more detrimental in that these arrangements can confuse children who then watch their parents engage a loveless partnership, and it can prevent the couple from being able to move on to new, meaningful relationships.

 Cheap Divorces Are Becoming Commonplace

-For those who have found it difficult to pay for divorce, cheaper options have provided affordable alternatives.
+For those who find it difficult to pay for divorce, affordable alternatives are now becoming available.
 Here are a few:

 - Self-negotiating: This is deemed the cheapest and simplest way to handle a divorce.
-By utilizing websites like Divorce.com, you could do all of the negotiating on your own.
-These sites offer a lot of information and services, including downloadable divorce kits to guide you through the process.
+By using websites like Divorce.com, you could do all of the negotiating on your own.
+These sites offer a lot of information and tools, including downloadable divorce kits to guide you through the process.
 By taking this route, the divorce could cost as little as $50 to $250.

 - Mediation: Another cheap divorce option is mediation, which allows the couple to hire a mediator trained in conflict resolution and family law to oversee negotiations.
 Because mediation reduces billable attorney hours, the cost of divorce reduces to an average of $5,000.

-- Collaborative law negotiations: This option is becoming increasing popular because while both parties are allowed to hire lawyers, no litigation is allowed to resolve difference, cutting down costs to an average $3,000 per spouse.
+- Collaborative law negotiations: This option is becoming increasing popular because, while both parties are allowed to hire lawyers, no litigation is allowed to resolve differences, cutting down costs to an average $3,000 per spouse.

-Some couples have also found that a prenuptial agreement creates a simple financial understanding from the beginning of the marriage.
-However, some have found that such a discussion forces issues of trust that many don’t want to face.
-So before placing this type of agreement on the table, it’s good for the couple to feel confident that their understanding of its benefits is crystal clear.
+Some couples also find that prenuptial agreements create a simple financial understanding from the beginning of the marriage.
+However, some find that such a discussion forces issues of trust that many don’t want to face.
+So before placing this type of agreement on the table, it’s good for a couple to feel confident that their understanding of its benefits.

-There’s no doubt that divorce is the end result for many marriages; unfortunately, it’s something over 50 percent of married couples have had to face.
-If you find that you and your spouse could head down this path, it’s good to first look at its real price tag before making any serious decisions.
+There’s no doubt that divorce is the end result for many marriages; unfortunately, it’s something over 50 percent of married couples are now facing.
+If you find that you and your spouse could head down this path, it’s good to first look at its real price tag before deciding how to go about the separation.